 An experienced laparoscopic surgeon specialising in the treatment of gallstones and biliary tract disease, based in Bedfordshire and Hertfordshire.

-Mr Douglas Whitelaw is Consultant Bariatric and Pancreatobiliary Surgeon and Clinical Director of Surgery at Luton and Dunstable University Hospital NHS Foundation Trust.
+Mr Douglas Whitelaw is Consultant Bariatric and Pancreatobiliary Surgeon at Luton and Dunstable University Hospital NHS Foundation Trust.
 He provides private treatment for gallstones and conditions affecting the biliary tract at three independent hospitals in Bedfordshire and Hertfordshire:

 - The Cobham Clinic at the Luton and Dunstable Hospital